Zoloft PPHN Prognosis: Understanding the Long-Term Outlook

 Frequently Asked Questions

-PPHN from Zoloft exposure is not necessarily permanent.
-Many infants recover with treatment, but severe cases can lead to long-term complications such as chronic lung disease or developmental delays.
-The prognosis varies based on severity and response to therapy.
+PPHN associated with Zoloft exposure is not inherently permanent.
+With prompt and appropriate treatment, many infants recover fully within days to weeks.
+However, severe cases can lead to long-term complications such as chronic lung disease or neurodevelopmental delays.
+The outcome depends on the severity of pulmonary vascular remodeling and the timeliness of medical intervention.

 Does submitting information create an attorney-client relationship?